LAZY EYE GAMES

 Train Your Brain & Eyes to Work Together!

-Amblyopia, also known as lazy eye, is one of the most common causes of reduced vision.
-It happens when the brain suppresses input from one eye instead of combining both eyes into a single clear image.
+Amblyopia, also known as lazy eye, happens when the brain suppresses input from one eye instead of blending both eyes into one clear image.
+Over time, that can reduce sharpness, depth perception, tracking, and comfortable binocular vision.

 App & Download

-One app for anti-suppression, vergence, fusion, stereopsis and daily binocular vision practice.
+One vision therapy app for dichoptic training, perceptual learning, anti-suppression, fusion, and daily amblyopia practice.

 Amblyopia Care